Hemanthviky/appointment_booking_using_LLM/README.md

 ## Overview

 This project is an appointment booking system that uses a Large Language Model (LLM) LLama3 for natural language interaction, allowing users to schedule appointments seamlessly.
 The system handles user inputs, manages availability, and confirms bookings.
+And used StreamLit for the the User Interface.

 ## Features